Bear Creek Park

 Picnic shelters are available on a first-come, first-serve basis.
 If you’re having a picnic or hosting an event in a Surrey park please review the Park Activity Guidelines.

-The future Bear Creek Park Athletics Centre will replace the existing track at Bear Creek Park, elevating the facility to international standards.
-A new synthetic turf field will be installed in the track infield which can host high level soccer and football.
+The future Bear Creek Stadium will replace the existing track at Bear Creek Park, elevating the facility to international standards.

-The City presented the results of a feasibility study at a public open house in October 2019.
-View the presentation boards to learn more
+The City presented the results of a Bear Creek Athletics Centre feasibility study at a public open house in October 2019.
+View the 2019 presentation boards to learn more.